 How to Use Runes?

 Lay down a cloth and decide which part will be “down” and “up”.
-Ideally ruins are cast on an East-West axis or facing the sun.
+Ideally runes are cast on an East-West axis or facing the sun.
 Then focus on the question for the casting.
 Runes should then be drawn from either a box or pouch where they should be kept at all times.
 After casting the stones onto the cloth the ones which have fallen the right side up are read and depending upon whether the rune is reversed or not, it will have a bearing upon its meaning and the reading as a whole.

 Alternative Methods of Casting Runes